garrisonhh/spaceasm/src/FIS/FIS.md

 #### File Binary Format
 - the first bytes are reserved for the setup sequence, which is just a small FIS program itself.
     - this program moves anything declared in `.data` to RAM on initialization.
+        - the addresses for the first `MVI` and last `BRC` ops are dependent on the rest of the program, and are determined at compile-time
+        - if the `.data` section is unused, the setup sequence is simply: `BRC #00     ; set addr #01 to beginning of .text`
 ```
     MVI $A #00 ; set addr #01 to end of .data
     MVI $Y #12